How 5G can impact and benefit small businesses in the US

-Due to the COVID-19 pandemic, small businesses all over the world have been forced to rethink their operations by either boosting their online presence, or starting it from zero.
-According to the US Census Bureau, consumers spent US$211.5 billion on e-commerce during the second quarter of 2020.
-At present, a whopping 36% of consumers shop online weekly.
-This is an increase from 28% before the pandemic, according to a global survey by Selligent Marketing Cloud.
+Due to the pandemic, small businesses all over the world have been forced to rethink their operations by either boosting their online presence or starting it from zero.

 Now, for all of you who don’t know, 5G is the fifth generation of mobile wireless communications technology, an upgrade to the 4G network (the G stands for generation).
 5G technology uses shorter, higher-frequency bands of the radio spectrum, promising lower latency, faster speeds and greater load capacity.
 Chipmaker Qualcomm believes that in real-world conditions, 5G could deliver browsing and download speeds ten to 20 times faster than its predecessor.

 “Whatever we do now with our smartphones we’ll be able to do faster and better,” says Ian Fogg from OpenSignal, a mobile data analytics company.

 Data and mobility are becoming increasingly crucial to business operations and IT teams across the globe are getting ready to embrace this next-generation network.
 A survey by Gartner confirms this with findings revealing that two-thirds of organisations intend to deploy 5G services by 2020.